You’re sitting in class, listening to your professor.

 How to Improve Your Academic English as a Student

 Already enrolled in an English-speaking academic program, or thinking about applying?
+If so, you’re probably already an advanced learner of English.
+Still, there’s always room for improvement.
 Here’s how to make the most of your time in and outside of the classroom for maximum academic English improvement.

 Take Courses Specifically for Academic English